owid/owid-grapher-py/README.md

 ## Status

+❎ Not currently working

-This package relies on internal APIs that may not be supported in future, so please consider it experimental.
+This package relies on internal APIs that change on a regular basis, so please consider it experimental.

 ## Installing